finnbar/ALTANTIS/README.md

 [ ] !disable/!enable, which disables commands for teams. (as a control-available safety valve).
 [ ] Mechanical resources (e.g. currency).
 [ ] Control commands run in team channels default to affecting that team.
+[ ] Control alerts, which inform control about events such as: puzzle fails, treasure pickup, sub damage.